kotesh-arya/E-commerce-react/README.md

 * If you face any issues while using the app, then you can surely raise issue on this repo.

-* You can also give your valuable suggestions/ feedback to improve this project via Email (Mail-id in below section).
+* You can also give your valuable suggestions/ feedback to improve this project via Twitter DM.